2022 Eden College Scandal: Seat trade

+Chhatra League leaders are accused of charging students ৳8,000 to ৳12,000 for the 'allocation' of a place in a dormitory, and an additional ৳2,000 each month to keep that place.

 Extortion

 The Chhatra League leadership is accused of running extortion rings and collect money from almost every service available at Eden College, from halls and canteens to internet service providers.

 Torture

 Dissenting students, students who do not join political programs and the residents of the dormitories who fail to pay the monthly 'protection money' are subjected to torture according to the students of the college.
 In an audio clip that was circulated on the media in August the president of Chhatra League was found threatening students to tear into two pieces and torturing them for not listening to her directives.
 In late August, two students were confined and tortured for six hours.

 Administrative ineffectiveness

 The administration of the college was found largely ineffective before and after the allegations were formally raised and circulated in the media.
 As of September 2022, the college authority did not initiate any investigation into the alleged crimes.
-Instead, the Principal of the college, Supriya Bhattacharjee denied the influence of Chhatra League inside the campus.
-She claimed that the allegations of wrongdoings were made 'for the sake of' making.

 Bangladesh has a problem of appointing politically loyal teachers in the key positions of educational institutes.
 An investigation by The Daily Star found more than 80% of the vice-chancellors of public universities held positions in pro-Awami League teachers' panel.
 The others are extremely loyal to the ruling party as well.